DevOpsDolapo/DevOps_Projects/PROJECT 8/Project8.md

 ## Automating the Deployment and Configuration of Apache Webservers

 In the previous project (Project 7), we implemented two Apache backend servers with an Nginx load balancer distributing traffic between both servers.
 The whole process in Project 7 was done manually.
-However, for this project we'll be automating the process from start to finish by using a shell script to run our commands.
+However, for this project we'll be automating the process from start to finish by using a shell script to run the commands.

 To automate the deployment and configuration of Apache webserver EC2 instances, we'll need to follow the steps below:

-### Provision two EC2 instances running on the Ubuntu OS**
+### Create two EC2 instances running on the Ubuntu OS

 **Step 1: Click on the 'Launch instances' tab on the AWS dashboard**

 ![Alt text](Images/aws-provision.png)

-**Step 2: Fill out the details of the servers, selecting the Ubuntu OS, and attaching (or creating) a key pair, then click on 'Launch instance' at the bottom of the page**
+**Step 2: Fill out the details of the servers, select Ubuntu OS, and attach (or create) a key pair, then click on 'Launch instance' at the bottom of the page**

 ![Alt text](Images/aws-provision1.png)